Omron logo

 Sustainable Procurement Guidelines

-When we sign basic purchase transaction contracts with suppliers, we ask all suppliers to comply with the guidelines that stipulate specific actions and behaviors suppliers are to take and comply with.
-The Supplier Code of Conduct set in the Sustainable Procurement Guidelines conforms to RBA standards, and also specifies a policy and procedure in place for dealing with violations of the guidelines, such as actions to review a contract should there be a critical compliance violation, including violations of environmental, social, and governance aspects.
+The Supplier Code of Conduct set forth in the Sustainable Procurement Guidelines conforms to RBA standards.
+When the RBA standards are revised, the content is revised and purchasing activities are also reviewed.
+We have also established and implemented a policies and procedures, such as reviewing transactions, for responding to serious incidents of noncompliance (including environmental, social, and economic aspects).
 In addition, we state in the preamble to the Guidelines and in the management structure section of the Code of Conduct that the content of the guidelines should be extended from primary suppliers to secondary suppliers.

 Sustainable Procurement Guidelines